 3.8 TYPOLOGIES OF CRIMES

-Criminologists seek to determine the reality about why crimes are committed.
-In order to better understand criminal behavior, a classification scheme known as a crime typology is used to study the how and why of deviance occurring in the performance of criminal acts.
-A number of considerations form the basis for a criminal typology, including the laws that are broken, what the motivation and unique characteristics of an offender might be, and behavior of a victim before, during and after their victimization.
-After these aspects are studied, criminologists attempt to identify and, if possible, categorize homogeneous siloes of criminal behaviors.
-By definition, these clusters of criminal acts should be unique and separate from other groups of criminal acts and behaviors.
-In defining such individual groupings, two general categories emerge: crimes against persons (sometimes referred to as “violent” crimes due to the propensity for them to occur in assaultive behaviors), and property crimes.
-While this system helps to assist the criminologist, it can also be murky because of the gaps it creates.
+Criminologists seek to determine the reality of why crimes are committed.
+To better understand criminal behavior, a classification scheme known as a crime typology is used to study the how and why of deviance occurring in the performance of a criminal act.
+A number of considerations form the basis for a criminal typology, including the laws that are broken, the offender’s motivation and unique characteristics, and the victim’s behavior before, during, and after their victimization.
+Criminologists then attempt to identify and if possible categorize homogeneous silos of criminal behaviors.
+These clusters of criminal acts should be unique and separate from other groups of criminal acts and behaviors.
+In defining such individual groupings, two general categories emerge: crimes against persons (sometimes referred to as violent crimes due to the propensity for them to occur in assaultive behaviors) and property crimes.
+While this system assists the criminologist, it can also be murky because of the gaps it creates.
 For instance, it is possible for a property crime to begin discreetly but suddenly and dynamically evolve into a violent attack when discovered by a homeowner or shopkeeper.
-Similarly, a person who carjacks a vehicle may encounter no resistance, or a very violent physical response from the victim.
-As you can see, it is not possible for a “one-size-fits-all” typology to exist, as there are many facets and possible outcomes to almost any crime in progress.
+Similarly, a person who carjacks a vehicle may encounter no resistance or a violent physical response from the victim.
+Thus, it is impossible for a one-size-fits-all typology to exist as there are many facets and possible outcomes to almost any crime in progress.